tensorflow/community/rfcs/20181016-replicator.md

     *   `get_cross_replica_context`: Returns the current `DistributionStrategy` if in a cross-replica context, otherwise None.

 *   `ReplicaContext`: This is an object that can be obtained via the `get_replica_context()` method.
-It contains information about the replication context, such as the number of replicas, current replica id etc. It also provides the methods for communication across replicas such as `all_sum`, `broadcast`, etc. This is useful for use cases #3, for e.g. when writing custom layers.
+It contains information about the replication context, such as the number of replicas, current replica id etc. It also provides the methods for communication across replicas such as `all_reduce`, `broadcast`, etc. This is useful for use cases #3, for e.g. when writing custom layers.
 *   Input: Replicating and distributing the input correctly across replicas is an important component of replicating the computation.
 The API provides a